ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

-### Working of Gradient Boosting Machines(GBM)
+### Q. Working of Gradient Boosting Machines(GBM)

 #### <ins>Gradient Boost For Regression</ins>
  1. We start with a leaf that is the average value of the variable we want to predict
  2. Then we add tree based on the residuals, the difference between the observed values and the predicted values and we scale the tree's contribution to the final Prediction with a Learning Rate
  3. Then we add another tree based on the new residuals and we keep on adding trees based on the errors made by the previous trees

-#### Gradient Boost For Classification
+#### <ins>Gradient Boost For Classification</ins>
 1. In Gradient Boost for Classification, the initial Prediction for every individual is the log(odds).
 I like to think of thr log(odds) as the Logistic Regression equivalent of average
 2. Convert log(odds) in to probability using Logistic Function (e^log(odds)/1^e6log(odds)) and this will be the initial prediction/probability for all the records
 3. Then calculate the Residuals(to measure how bad the prediction is), difference between Observed and the predicted values, Residual = (Observed - Predicted)